crcx/retroforth/doc/RETRO-Book.md

 descriptions) in the image, which started in 11.4.
 This contained 269 words.

-I used RETRO 11 for a wide variety of tasks.
+I used Retro 11 for a wide variety of tasks.
 A small selection of things that were written includes:

 - a pastebin